MateuszSz93/FirstTask/README.md

 	curl -H "Accept: application/xml" http://localhost:8080/movies
 	<List><item><id>1</id><title>Kiler</title><releaseDate>17-10-1997</releaseDate><duration>104</duration><type>Comedy</type><director>Juliusz Machulski</director><actorList><actorList><id>1</id><name>Cezary Pazura</name>...

 You can also choose movies list paged.
-To do it you have to us this adress:
+To do it you have to use this adress:

 > http://localhost:8080/movies?page={pageNumber}